tsedio/tsed/CONTRIBUTING.md

 git fetch
 git rebase origin/production
 git push -f

-# OR using gflow (run fetch, rebase and push for you)
-gflow push
 ```

 When your feature is ready to review, you can open a PR on Ts.ED github.